CSR Initiatives to Strengthen Peer Review

-CSR is committed to addressing bias in peer review.
+CSR is committed to strengthening the peer review process.
 Learn about our commitment and relevant data.

-Bias Awareness and Mitigation Training for Reviewers, Chairs, and SROs
+Training to Mitigate Unfairness in Peer Review for Reviewers, Chairs, and SROs

 91%